 Place the Goldilocks and the Three Bears Sequence Cards in a pocket chart in random order discussing each one.
-The children determine that the cards are not in correct story order.
+Children determine that the pictures are not in the correct story order.
 Volunteers work together to order the Sequence Cards.

 Use the Sequence Cards during the following discussion.
 Ask: